vaimuaare/vaimuaare.github.io/README.md

 # vaimuaare.github.io

-# Vaimuaare OÜ Web Page
+# Vaimuaare OÜ hompegae

-This repository hosts the source code for the official website of Vaimuaare OÜ, created by Varje Kivila.
+This repository hosts the source code for the official website of Vaimuaare OÜ.

 ## Overview

-- **Project Name:** Vaimuaare OÜ Web Page
+- **Project Name:** Vaimuaare OÜ homepage
 - **Repository:** [vaimuaare.github.io](https://github.com/vaimuaare/vaimuaare.github.io)
 - **Author:** Varje Kivila

 ## Description

 This project is the official web page for Vaimuaare OÜ, a company specializing in organizing traditional weddings.
-The website is designed and implemented by Varje Kivila.

 ## Features

 - Informative content about Vaimuaare OÜ and its services
-- Beautifully crafted design reflecting the company's identity
-- Contact information for inquiries and bookings

 ## Usage